Scorptech/milestonetwo/TESTING.md

 ### Manual (logical) testing of all elements and functionality on every page.

 The build of the website followed bootstrap guidelines.
-After originally speaking to my old mentor, he suggested using chartjs as D3 was not responsive.
-Chartjs also seemed easier to work with although it has limitations which I found out.
+I originally started off using D3 for the charts and used cross filtering but after speaking to my old mentor, he suggested using chartjs as D3 was not responsive and although this is a d3 system problem, he said that I would be marked down for this, so I decided to use chartjs as they are responsive.
+Chartjs also seemed easier to work with although it has limitations which I found out regarding cross filtering and limited labeling which would of been nice to use.

 ### Home Page: